 The all-white Boxer or “check” is prone to blindness and deafness, and the American Boxer Club members are not to register, sell or use the “whites” for breeding.

-When it comes to choosing male or female Boxers, there are not much clear-cut differences in their personalities.
+When it comes to choosing male or female Boxers, there are not many clear-cut differences in their personalities.